-Undergraduate students placed on academic probation during their first semester of attendance at UHCL will be placed under mandatory academic counseling until such time that the student returns to good academic standing (cumulative GPA of 2.0).
+Undergraduate students placed on academic probation will be placed under mandatory academic counseling until such time that the student returns to good academic standing (cumulative GPA of 2.0).
 The academic probation counseling program is a comprehensive program that requires the student to meet with the Student Success Center to evaluate the academic support needs of the individual.
 The Student Success Center, in collaboration with the student's academic adviser, will assist the student in developing an academic plan that guides the student's return to good academic standing.